-The proposal consists of two-three parts:
+The proposal consists of three parts:

-- 1) Add three footnotes and two rows to Table 31. - 2) Add a new subclause (5.6.2) to contain the exceptions to SPC-2 RESERVE AND RELEASE bahavior.
+1) Add two rows to Table 31.

-3) Add a bit to the PERSISTENT RESERVE IN parameter data for the REPORT CAPABILITIES service action in subclause 6.11.1
+- 2) Add a new subclause (5.6.2) to contain the exceptions to SPC-2 RESERVE AND RELEASE bahavior. - 3) Add a bit to the PERSISTENT RESERVE IN parameter data for the REPORT CAPABILITIES service action in subclause 6.11.1